ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 #### (i) Update

-On receiving a request to update a Title with the input parameters (code, name, descr, lang_code and is_active), the system updates the Title in the Title Database for the code received
+On receiving a request to update a Title with the input parameters (code, name, descr, lang_code and is_active), the system updates the Title in the Title Database for the code received and performs the following steps:

 1. Validates if all required input parameters have been received as listed below for each specific request
    * code - character (16) - Mandatory